ga-wdi-boston/wdi_6_js_demo_basics/README.md

 alert('Hello there, ' + name);
 ```

-`console.log`, `alert`, and `prompt` are all built-in **functions**, the JavaScript equivalent of Ruby's methods.
-We'll learn more about them soon, but do note that *the parentheses are required* when calling a function &ndash; even if you don't pass any parameters!
+`console.log`, `alert`, and `prompt` are all built-in **functions**, the JavaScript term for methods.
+We'll learn more about them soon, but note that *the parentheses are required* when calling a function &ndash; even if you don't pass any parameters!

 ## Control Flow